renato0307/learning-go/it1-api-start-the-project.md

 In my case I named it `learning-go-api`.

-After the repository is created, add it as remote origin and do the inital commit and push:
+After the repository is created, add it as remote origin and do the initial commit and push:

 ```sh
 echo "# learning-go-api" >> README.md